chilipadiboy/protect-PM-Lee-frontend/README.md

 ## Developer Guide

 For deployment on local host (perhaps, for testing purposes), go to `local-deployment` branch.
 This branch uses H2 database (instead of MySQL) which is in-built and doesn't require additional configuration, whereas MySQL database requires an additional step of you setting up a local MySQL database.

+You can simply cherry-pick this commit on top of the branch that you are working on to change the database that our application uses from MySQL to H2.